 Try to think of the simple ways your body needs support.
 Baseline: Get enough water (aim for 2 liters or more) — our brains need to be well hydrated to function properly.
 Feed yourself well balanced meals and snacks (fat, protein, fiber, carbs) at regular times.
 And before you caffeinate, eat something.

-Put together a toolkit
+Put together your toolkit

 Refer to your joy list or any of the above to see if there are some easy, cheap, and accessible things you can do in the moment.
 Stuff like breathing, moving, and drinking water are great go-to’s.
 Then move on to stuff like tv shows, books, and podcasts — I love things that make me laugh, occasionally cry, and feel magical.
 Also favorite dishes like chili, soups, curries, and homemade treats are all great for your toolkit.
 Refer to your toolkit when you’re spiraling and choose one thing to place your attention on.